 Where physical distance cannot be maintained

-- consider the use of non-medical masks if distance cannot be maintained and barriers cannot be installed.
+• consider the use of non-medical masks if barriers cannot be installed

 Cleaning and Hygiene

-- before and after handling common tools and equipment
+o before and after handling common tools and equipment.

-- Implement a cleaning protocol following WorkSafeBC cleaning protocol for all common areas and surfaces, including washrooms, equipment, tools, common tables, desks, light switches, and door handles.
-Ensure those engaged in cleaning have adequate training and materials.
+• Implement a cleaning protocol for all common areas and surfaces, including washrooms, equipment, tools, common tables, desks, light switches, and door handles.
+Ensure those engaged in cleaning have adequate training and materials. – Nikki

-- Remove any unnecessary tools or equipment that may elevate the risk of transmission, including items like coffee makers and shared utensils and plates.
-Rental clients will not have access to the kitchen.
+• Remove any unnecessary tools or equipment that may elevate the risk of transmission, including items like coffee makers and shared utensils and plates. -Nikki and Erin

 Develop policies to manage the risks in the workplace including:

-- Who (of the staff) can be in the workspace – one per office, some work at home, stagger work in buiding.
+• Who (of the staff) can be in the workspace

-The provincial health officer and the BC CDC have issued the following guidance around self-isolation, which must be reflected in your policies:
+The provincial health officer and the BC CDC have issued the following guidance around self-isolation:

-- anyone who has had symptoms of COVID-19 in the last 10 days must self-isolate at home; symptoms include fever, chills, new or worsening cough, shortness of breath, sore throat and new muscle aches or headache.
+o anyone who has had symptoms of disease must stay at home; symptoms include fever, chills, new or worsening cough, shortness of breath, sore throat and new muscle aches or headache.